-Our Vision: To transform lives through relationships that build resiliency and thriving communities.
+Our Vision: We transform lives through relationships that build resiliency and thriving communities.

-Our Core Values: Trust - Love - Service -Dignity - Grit - Boldness
+Our Key Values: Trust - Love - Service - Solidarity - Boldness - Grit

 It is the policy of Catholic Charities to staff volunteer positions with the best-qualified people regardless of race, color, national origin, age, gender, disability or veteran status.